jodyhagins/slotmap/DESIGN.md

 ### Invariants

-1. **Null Key Safety**: Version 0 is reserved.
-The first insertion at any index uses version 1.
+1. **Null Key Safety**: The null key (all bits zero: version=0, index=0, user=0) is never returned by `emplace()`.
+This is achieved by initializing slot 0 of the first slab to version 1.
+All other slots start at version 0.
 2. **Key Uniqueness**: A key uniquely identifies a specific object.
 Once erased, that exact key is never valid again.
 3. **ABA Protection**: Version numbers prevent returning stale data when a slot is reused.
 4. **Contiguous Storage**: Values within a slab are stored contiguously for cache efficiency.